 Your baby’s small body has a lot of trouble keeping itself warm, especially during cooler months.

-You can check your baby’s body temperature by touching their extremeties.
+You can check your baby’s body temperature by touching their extremities.
 If they are especially cool or hot to the touch, you may want to take steps to regulate your little one’s temperature.
 A space heater can work wonders in the nursery, without the need for a bunch of extra clothing.

 You should also consider how comfortable your child is.
 If they are sleeping, playing, or eating contently, instead of being fussy or whining, they are probably comfortable.